Each of our traditional family recipes is handcrafted in our state-of-the-art USDA salumificio to ensure the highest quality standards.

 In order to achieve the highest quality product in America, we chose to build a USDA-certified production facility.
 Rather than settle for minimal shop and safety standards set by the state, we comply with the industry’s highest, most rigorous quality standards.
 These standards govern everything from the quality of our sources to the traceability of our products.

 While much of the meat industry relies upon massive meat manufacturing, we are proud to be small.
-As one of the country’s only boutique USDA facilities, we are able to craft artisanal products under strict quality controls, while still supporting local family farms and using seasonal ingredients.
+As one of the country’s only boutique USDA facilities, we are able to craft artisanal products under strict quality controls, while using local seasonal ingredients and local wines.

 As a USDA-certified production facility, each of our meat products is marked with our unique USDA Food Safety Inspection Service (FSIS) Establishment Number.
 This number guarantees traceability, and ensures that our products were handmade and packaged at our facility in Sonoma County.